bdonon/GraphNeuralSolver/README.md

 # Graph Neural Solver applied to a Linear System

+DISCLAIMER : I am currently modifying and refactoring this repo, so there are many things that won't work perfectly.

 This repo provides some code for:
 * Building a dataset of random linear systems
 * Building and training a Graph Neural Solver that solves these linear systems